npqr/CS253-Assignments/Assignment_1/README.md

 You are required to implement a car rental system in C++ language using **Object-Oriented Programming concepts**.
 Implement the system on command line interface.

 List of basic functionalities:

 1. Keep records of cars rented per customer/employee.

 2. A customer is given a car if his/her `customer_record` is good enough.
 A `customer_record` is updated based on several factors:

     a.
 Car returned later than `return_date`.

     b.
 Damage caused to the car.
 The condition in which the car has been returned.

     c.
-The same will be for employees i.e. employee_record.
+The same will be for employees i.e. `employee_record`.

 3. Maintain different databases for customers, employees, and cars.

 4. Maintain three different classes for customers, employees, and manager.

     a.
 A **customer** can see all the available cars.
 Can browse all the cars he is currently renting.
 Can rent a limited number of cars as per his/her `customer_record`.
 (Optional: If a customer is new, register him with an average `customer_record` value).
 A fine will be imposed per day from the day of return.